kilofox/kohana/system/guide/kohana/autoloading.md

     spl_autoload_register(['Kohana', 'auto_load']);

 This allows [Kohana::auto_load] to attempt to find and include any class that does not yet exist when the class is first used as long as it follows the PSR-0 specification.
-If you wish to support the previous Kohana filename convention (using lowercase filesnames), an additional autoloader is provided by Kohana:
+If you wish to support the previous Kohana filename convention (using lowercase filenames), an additional autoloader is provided by Kohana:

     spl_autoload_register(['Kohana', 'auto_load_lowercase']);